 Queen’s National Scholar in International Economic Law

-The Faculty of Law at Queen’s University invites applications for a Tenured/Tenure-track position as a Queen’s National Scholar in the areas of International Economic Law at the rank of Assistant or Associate Professor, to begin July 1, 2019.
+The Faculty of Law of Queen’s University invites applications for a Tenured/Tenure-track position as a Queen’s National Scholar in International Economic Law, at the rank of Assistant or Associate Professor, to begin July 1, 2020.
 Candidates holding an existing tenure-track or continuing-adjunct position at Queen’s are not eligible.

 The successful candidate will have demonstrated expertise in one or more of the main sub-fields of international economic law: trade, investment, and international financial regulation.
-Without limiting the call for applications, the Faculty particularly seeks a candidate with research and teaching interests in the international economic law dimensions of Indigenous governance, international intellectual property law and knowledge transfer, environmental regulation, global North-South relations, or international financial regulation including sovereign debt.
+Without limiting the call for applications, the Faculty particularly seeks a candidate with research and teaching interests in the international economic law dimensions of Indigenous governance, international intellectual property law and knowledge transfer, environmental regulation, global North-South relations, or international financial regulation including sovereign debt, or who has demonstrated expertise in empirical research methods.

 Candidates must provide evidence of an ability to work collaboratively in an interdisciplinary and student-centred environment, and to participate actively in the activities of Queen’s summer International Business Law program, the Trade Law Practicum, Conflict Analytics Lab, or other collaborative programs.